 If you are feeling adventurous, take this quiz to find out which famous landmarks you should explore!

 Buzzfeed Style Picture Quiz: What US Region Is Right For You?

 Vocabulary Quiz: “How Many Of These Words Do You Actually Know?”

 But wait, shouldn’t it be about words only?
 Not necessarily, here’s how you can create an engaging combination of text questions and picture quiz answers.

 Car Quiz: “Can You Name These Classic Cars?”

 Think you’re a gearhead?
 Check how much you really know about classic cars.

 To preview each of the picture quizzes above, just click on the quiz image.
-Or feel free to explore all of our text and picture quiz templates.
-All of the quiz templates are available for every active LeadQuizzes user!
+Or feel free to explore all of the text and picture quiz templates.
+Every quiz template is available for free for all active LeadQuizzes users!

 Not a LeadQuizzes user yet?
 Give it a try and get your 14-day free trial now!